Drug Catalog - Product Detail

 Description

 11 DESCRIPTION Clozapine, an atypical antipsychotic drug, is a tricyclic dibenzodiazepine derivative.
 8-chloro-11-(4-methyl-1-piperazinyl)-5 H -dibenzo [ b,e ] [1,4] diazepine.
-The structural formula is Clozapine is available in pale yellow tablets of 25 mg and 100 mg for oral administration.
+The structural formula is Clozapine tablets, USP is available in pale yellow tablets of 25 mg and 100 mg for oral administration.
 Active Ingredient: clozapine Inactive Ingredients are colloidal silicon dioxide, corn starch, lactose monohydrate, magnesium stearate, mineral oil, povidone, sodium starch glycolate and talc.
 Clozapine structural formula

 How Supplied

-16 HOW SUPPLIED/STORAGE AND HANDLING 16.1 How Supplied Clozapine tablets USP, 25 mg are pale yellow, oval shaped, flat faced, beveled edged, uncoated tablets, debossed with 25 on one side and break line on other side.
-NDC 16729- 141 -01 bottles of 100’s count with a child-resistant closure NDC 16729- 141 -16 bottles of 500’s count Clozapine tablets USP, 100 mg are pale yellow, oval-shaped, flat faced, beveled edged, uncoated tablets, debossed with 100 on one side and break line on other side.
-NDC 16729- 142 -01 bottles of 100’s count with a child-resistant closure NDC 16729- 142 -16 bottles of 500’s count 16.2 Storage and Handling Store at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature].
-Keep out of reach of children.
+16 HOW SUPPLIED/STORAGE AND HANDLING 16.1 How Supplied Clozapine tablets, USP 25 mg are pale yellow, oval shaped, flat faced, beveled edged, uncoated tablets, debossed with 25 on one side and break line on other side.
+NDC 16729- 141 -01 bottles of 100’s count with a child-resistant closure NDC 16729- 141 -16 bottles of 500’s count Clozapine tablets, USP 100 mg are pale yellow, oval-shaped, flat faced, beveled edged, uncoated tablets, debossed with 100 on one side and break line on other side.
+NDC 16729- 142 -01 bottles of 100’s count with a child-resistant closure NDC 16729- 142 -16 bottles of 500’s count 16.2 Storage and Handling Store clozapine tablets, USP at room temperature between 20°C to 25°C (68°F to 77°F); excursion permitted between 15°C to 30°C (59°F to 86°F) [see USP Controlled Room Temperature].

 Indications & Usage